 Do not buy powders, as they can have dyes mixed into them.
 And the same goes with the liquids.
 For a recipe that gets its flavor, aroma and color from saffron like these cookies, you want high quality saffron.
 A hefty pinch goes in the mortar and pestle, then grind it up and steep with a tablespoon of hot water.

 The water looks redish orange, but when you add it to your cookie batter, it turns golden yellow.
 Although saffron costs more per pound than gold, you don’t have to break the bank to buy saffron.

-In fact, I sell high quality Persian saffron here on my blog!
+Can I use olive oil in these cookies?
 The base of these saffron raisin cookies is made with butter.
 Yes, you could swap out the butter and use olive oil using the 3:4 ration of oil to butter.
 This recipe calls for ½ cup of butter, so you could use ⅜ cup extra virgin olive oil instead.

-Alsas, I didn’t use olive oil?!
-Surprised right?
-These cookies are meant to be buttery, again being one of the crucial flavor elements in this recipe.
-The flavor will change if you use olive oil.
 Also, oil cookies don’t brown the way butter based cookies do as they bake.
 And part of the character of the saffron raisin cookie is the ring of orange where the butter browns at the edges.

 Persian Saffron Raisin Cookies (Shirini Kishmishi)